 A wetter consistency makes it easier for the gluten strands to stretch.
-This is what gives bread a more open crumb and softer texture!
-As long as you have patience to knead well and allow to ferment, lovely large bubbles will form.
+This is what makes bread with an open crumb and softer texture!
+As long as you have the patience to knead well and allow it to ferment, lovely large bubbles will form.

 A crisper crust